|

 Sinja and her family (Sinja is 4th from

-Sinja's participation at the games was an unbelievable success.
+the right) Sinja's participation at the games was an unbelievable success.

 In both Hamburg and Berlin she won Gold in all her disciplines;